 Stumpf's career as a collaborative pianist has also continued to thrive.
 He has performed regularly with classical saxophonist Kenneth Radnofsky, with whom he gave a concert in East Berlin in 1987 as part of that city's 750th anniversary celebrations.
 He has performed regularly with cellist Leslie Parnas in recitals as far afield as Seoul, Korea (2005).
 He has performed regularly with soprano Joan Heller, with performances at universities all over the U.S. as well as in Moscow and St. Petersburg, Russia.
 He has also recorded on three CDs with Ms. Heller on various labels.
 He has performed regularly with soprano Jean Danton with numerous performances in the Boston area and two in New York City.
 He has also made four CDs with Ms. Danton for the Albany label.
 Other collaborations have included such singers as D'Anna Fortunato, Jayne West, Mark McSweeney, Pamela Dellal, Pamela Murray, Deborah van Renterghem and Philip Lima; flutists Claude Monteux and Robert Stallman, oboist Fredric Cohen, clarinettist Ethan Sloane, saxophonist Philipp Stäudlin, violinists Dana and Yuri Mazurkevich, Arturo Delmoni, and Joanna Kurkowicz, violist Raphael Hillyer and Scott Woolweaver, and cellists Martha Babcock, Andrew Mark, and Emmanuel Feldman.

 Stumpf's first solo recording - a 2-CD album entitled "Reflections on Time and Mortality" released on the Albany label on February 1, 2017 - includes works by McDonald, Yehudi Wyner, and Gregory Brown, as well as piano pieces that Stumpf commissioned from Hayes Biggs and Rebecca Sacks and his own composition "The Spirit and the Dust."
 These contemporary works are juxtaposed with the music of Bach, Mozart, Beethoven, Schubert, Chopin, Rakhmaninov, Janacek, Bartok, Debussy, Enescu, and Joplin.
-The album received a rave review in Fanfare Magazine's July/August2018 edition. - A second solo CD, devoted to the piano music of John McDonald, will be recorded in July 2019, and is expected to be released in 2020.
+The album received a rave review in Fanfare Magazine's July/August2018 edition. - A second solo CD, entitled "Dedications" and devoted to the piano music of John McDonald, was recorded in July 2019, and is expected to be released in 2020.